The Protected Geographical Indication is the European quality mark that protects and guarantees breeders, producers and consumers.

 Did you know that the control body carries out periodic inspections and checks in the companies authorized to produce Finocchiona IGP?

-The controls ensure supervision of the production process and the finished product, so that the quality of the PGI brand is respected.
+The controls ensure the supervision of the production process and the finished product, so that the quality of the IGP mark is respected.

-The origins of the Finocchiona Toscana IGP
+The origins of Finocchiona IGP

-The finocchiona Toscana igp between the past ...
+The finocchiona IGP between the past ...

-The spices and the strong aroma of the Tuscan finocchiona actually served to alter the palate and confuse the sense of smell of the noble buyers who would certainly have bought the wine considering it excellent and free of defects.
+The spices and the strong aroma of finocchiona they actually served to alter the palate and confuse the sense of smell of the noble buyers who would certainly have bought the wine, evaluating it as excellent and free from defects.